renanmpn/backbonejs-teste/README.md

 ## How do I get set up? ##

 To run this application you will need Node.JS installed in your computer.
-To do this program I have used Node.JS version v0.12.4.
-The machine was a MacBook Pro with OS X El Capitan

 In order to install the Node.js you can access [Node.js Website](https://nodejs.org/en/)